 P&G Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the PG stock.
 The stock price is trading between the average and the upper band in the context of P&G bollinger bands.

 P&G Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The P&G MACD indicator is below 0 indicating a bearish trend.
+The P&G MACD indicator is above 0 indicating a bullish trend.

 P&G Relative Strength Index